4yu5h-crtl/Inventory_Management/README.md

 # Inventory Management System

 This project implements an inventory management system using an ESP8266/NodeMCU microcontroller and an ultrasonic sensor.
-The system allows you to track the quantity of different items in a box by measuring the distance with the ultrasonic sensor.
+The system allows you to track the quantity of different items by detecting objects in front of the ultrasonic sensor.

 ## Hardware Requirements

 - ESP8266 or NodeMCU board
 - HC-SR04 Ultrasonic Sensor
 - Jumper wires
-- A box to hold the items
 - Power supply (USB cable or external power)

 ## Wiring